-During the year the Foundation's bursaries appeal continued to work to support the School's ability to provide financial assistance to certain students, a need that has become more pronounced.
-In the financial year donations and interest income of £32,967 (2018: 18,165) and no firm pledges (2018: £30,000) were received.
+During the year the Foundation's bursaries appeal continued to work to support the School's ability to provide financial assistance to certain pupils, a need that has become more pronounced.
+In the financial year donations and interest income of £58,443 (2019: 32,967) and no firm pledges (2019: nil) were received.

-The Foundation has supported the board of the Wells Music Society of Hong Kong Limited in the past year, and the School now has two music scholars who are supported financially by the society, Lee Hysan Foundation and the School.
+The Foundation has supported the Board of the Wells Music Society of Hong Kong Limited in the past year, and the School has two music scholars who are supported financially by the Society, Lee Hysan Foundation and the School.

-Immediate & future plans
+Immediate & Future plans